oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 ---
 eleventyExcludeFromCollections: true
 title: Create Performant Layouts and Resilient Dropdowns
-sub: This CSS anchor positioning coursegc teaches you how
+sub: This CSS anchor positioning course teaches you how
 author: james
 extended: |
   James has added key features to the Anchor Positioning polyfill, and helped clients troubleshoot anchor positioning in a variety of frameworks.
-James has written about anchor positioning on the OddBird site, and spoken on Learn With Jason and at Michigan TS.
+He has written about anchor positioning on the OddBird site, and spoken on Learn With Jason and at Michigan TS.

   In addition to this email course, you can hire James for one-on-one consulting or to refactor your existing application.
 action:
   text: Subscribe now
   url: "#sign-up"